ossf/package-analysis/docs/data_schema.md

 This is the current structure of the JSON files written by static analysis.
 The top-level identifying keys have been revised a little bit from the dynamic analysis schema.
+The struct that is serialized to produce this JSON data is located at `pkg/api/staticanalysis/record.go`.

 ### JSON schema